 Oil Prices Rise Higher Than $60 for a Barrel.

 The price of $60 per barrel of oil is a result of the trade agreement between the United States and China.
 According to MSN Money, this agreement should continue to impact oil prices in the next year.
 Despite trade agreements, the price will continue to rise because one of the major groups (OPEC) is expected to cut its production by 500,000 barrels in January of 2021.

 Offshore Reserves Running Low

 One of the trends that this industry will see in the next few years is a diminished supply of oil from offshore reserves.
 MSN Money has written about the idea of offshore drilling becoming more popular because of the depleted reserves surrounding land drilling sites.
-Since there isn’t as much of the resource available on land, more companies have moved to financing offshore drilling operations.
-There are less government regulations to stop companies from drilling in the ocean.
-Consequently, the reserve of natural resources within the ocean floor is going to be diminished by a rise in popularity of offshore drilling.
+Since there isn’t as much resource available on land, more companies have moved to finance offshore drilling operations.
+There are fewer government regulations to stop companies from drilling in the ocean.
+Consequently, the reserve of natural resources within the ocean floor is going to be diminished by a rise in the popularity of offshore drilling.

 Industry Will See Cut in Cost of Operation